pysat/pysat/README.md

 manner.
   * pandas has been forked to accomodate the assignment of pandas Series/ Dateframes as single elements of a Series/Dataframe.
-  * supports 1D, 2D, 3D, and nD data in a single structure
 * Includes helper functions to reduce the barrier to adding new science instruments to pysat